 That said, there are precautions that you can take to minimize the risk of theft: Remove all prescription drugs and small valuables from the house (it’s unlikely that a thief will walk out with your 50-inch flatscreen, but possible that they lift a diamond tennis bracelet from the jewelry box) and have the agent do a security check of the home before they leave, making sure that all doors and windows are closed and locked.

 For buyers who are simply looking to upgrade but like the area where they live, an open house is the perfect opportunity to scope out a potential property that’s close to home.
 If the people stopping by are local, they don’t have to be sold on the neighborhood the way an outsider may have to, which puts them further down the sales pipeline than someone who hasn’t decided on a preferred area.

 An open house is an open invitation to lookey-loos who just want to get a peek at how you live – and that includes your nosey neighbors.
 Depending on how private you are, the idea of your neighbors walking through your house and scrutinizing the décor – not to mention any personal items or photographs you may leave in plain sight – might not be worth the potential sale.

 Ultimately, the decision to hold an open house comes down to a homeowner’s comfort level.
-If you decide to hold an open house, talk to your real estate agent about how they are marketing the event, what you should do to stage your house to sell, and how to maintain the security and privacy of your home while also welcoming a parade of strangers to march through your property.
+If your answer to the question ‘Do open houses sell homes?’ is “Yes.”, you may want to talk to your real estate agent about how they are marketing the event, what you should do to stage your house to sell, and how to maintain the security and privacy of your home while also welcoming a parade of strangers to march through your property.